Qumulo/qumulo-monitoring-dashboard/README.md

 # Qumulo Monitoring Dashboard
 This dashboard is a monitoring and alerting solution for Qumulo clusters.
 This solution uses the Qumulo OpenMetrics API with a [Prometheus](https://prometheus.io/) time-series database and [Grafana](http://grafana.org/) monitoring software and includes a set of dashboards and alerts that you can customize or use as templates.

+For detailed information about available metrics, see [Qumulo OpenMetrics API Specification](https://docs.qumulo.com/administrator-guide/qumulo-core/openmetrics-api-specification.html) on the Qumulo Documentation Portal.

 **Table of Contents**
 * [Initial Configuration](#initial-configuration)
   * [Prerequisites](#prerequisites)